dkrue/dkrue.github.io/_posts/2020-01-20-Github-Blog-Relaunched.md

 My interest was initially piqued by this [TeamTreeHouse][teamtreehouse] post talking about hosting a site on on Github with your own domain.
 Then I was thoroughly convinced by a detailed write-up: [Goodbye WordPress.
 Hello, Jekyll!][stealthpuppy] by someone in the exact same self-hosted boat I was in.

 The [GitHub Pages Help][jekyll-help] has more info on how to get [Jekyll][jekyll-home] working with GitHub.

-I've also brought over all my old Wordpress blog posts.
-There are plugins that can export Wordpress data, but since I am repopulating my blog from a backup file, I did it by hand, as described in [Migrating Wordpress to GitHub][migrating-wordpress].

 Local Webserver
 ===